 - Will applying for tuition assistance influence the admission decision?

 - Are need-based tuition assistance awards automatically renewed each year?

 - How much money is given each year in tuition assistance?

 - In the case of parents who are divorced, separated, or never married, who should complete the Parents' Financial Statement?

 Tuition assistance, in the form of a discount of tuition, may be offered to families who are able to demonstrate they need financial help to offset the cost of a Cathedral education.
 Families who demonstrate financial need may qualify for tuition assistance ranging from $1,000 (the minimum award offered) to several thousand dollars.

 A family begins by completing an application for tuition assistance via FACTS Grant & Aid Assessment.
-Cathedral's early deadline is December 31 for families applying for freshman admission who wish to receive a tentative/estimated award at the time of acceptance (February 15 for returning families and/or families of enrolling freshmen who do not meet the early deadline date of December 31).
+Cathedral's early deadline is October 15 for families applying for freshman admission via the Early Admission process who wish to receive a tentative/estimated award at the time of Early Admission acceptance (the week of Thanksgiving).
+The regular deadline for incoming freshmen and for returning students is December 15.
 Families also must submit to FACTS a copy of their federal tax returns, along with all schedules and W-2 forms.
-Information about this process will be sent to returning families currently receiving tuition assistance early in December and to 8th grade applicant families along with interview information in mid-December.
+Information about this process will be sent to returning families currently receiving tuition assistance early in October.

 The need is determined by calculating the difference between the total cost of education and the family's ability to pay.
 FACTS provides to Cathedral a recommendation about a family's ability to pay.
 The Financial Aid Committee at Cathedral reviews the report and makes a decision on the amount to be awarded.
 Funds are limited, and it is impossible for Cathedral to meet full need for any family.
 Eligibility for tuition assistance is based on many factors; therefore, we encourage families to explore the tuition assistance application process if they think they might not be able to fully afford the cost of attendance.